kyodo-tech/orchid/README.md

 Orchid is designed with the following principles in mind:
 - **Simplicity**: Designed to be easy to understand and use, with minimal boilerplate.
 Orchid's core is less than 2k lines of code.
-- **Data Passing**: Facilitates data passing between nodes using byte arrays, aligning with flow-based programming paradigms.
+- **Data Passing**: Facilitates data passing between nodes using byte arrays (`[]byte`), aligning with flow-based programming paradigms.
+The engine does not impose the serialization format - inputs and outputs are opaque and may contain raw binary, JSON, Protobuf, or any application-defined encoding.
 - **Dynamic Routing**: Supports dynamic routing based on data and error conditions, enabling flexible workflow logic.
 - **Sequential Execution by Default**: Executes workflows sequentially by default.
 When a node has multiple outgoing edges, it deterministically follows the first path unless parallelism is explicitly enabled.
 - **Explicit Parallelism**: Allows explicit parallel execution through the `DisableSequentialFlow` node option.
 By setting this option on a node, you enable it to execute multiple outgoing paths in parallel, making parallelism an intentional design choice.